Abortion: The Slaughter of the Innocent Part 1

 6. He stated that we should trust women to make their own decisions regarding partial-birth abortion.

-Equally alarming is the fact that President-Elect Obama has made it quite clear that one of his very first acts as the new president of the United States, in addition to dealing with the current economic crisis, will be to sign into law the so-called "Freedom Of Choice Act", or FOCA, once the US Congress has presented it to him for his signature.
-In fact, in July of 2007, while speaking to the Planned Parenthood Action Fund, Barack Obama, then a U.S. senator, stated the following; and you can be certain that Planned Parenthood is going to hold Obama to his promise:
+Equally alarming is the fact that Obama made it quite clear that one of his very first acts as the new president of the United States, in addition to dealing with the economic crisis, would be to sign into law the so-called "Freedom of Choice Act", or FOCA, once the US Congress had presented it to him for his signature.
+In fact, in July of 2007, while speaking to the Planned Parenthood Action Fund, Barack Obama, then a U.S. senator, stated the following:

 ----- Begin Quote -----